Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 Peak detector.

-There are extra components such as C1, D2 and R4 to optimise the circuit stability therefore accuracy and bandwidth.
-The complication is that the loop gain changes because of the diode's variable impedance and consequently the circuit's bandwidth reduces as the input signal size reduces.
+There are extra components, C1, D2 and R4, to optimise the circuit stability to achieve accuracy and good bandwidth.
+The complication is that the loop gain changes because of the diode's variable impedance, and consequently, the circuit's bandwidth reduces as the input signal size reduces.

-Students do either jump back and forth or overly work on a small detail.
-It is usual for a kindly elder to watch out for these and advise the student to put it down and move on to another aspect for a while then come back to the problem later.
-It is also usual for an elder to advise a student to apply themselves and the elder may sit with that colleague to talk the problem through.
-The student and elder roles are always useful and can be interchange between engineers.
-It is of cause necessary for the engineer being mentored to say, not just now I need to work out what the question is?
-Conversely the question is never known clearly until the answer is found.
-This is a dilemma of problem solving.
+Students either jump back and forth or overly work on a small detail.
+It is usual for a kindly elder to watch out for these and advise the student to put it down and move on to another aspect for a while, then come back to the problem later.
+It is also usual for an elder to advise a student to apply themselves, and the elder may sit with that colleague to talk the problem through.
+The student and elder roles are always useful and can be interchanged between engineers.
+It is, of course, necessary for the engineer being mentored to say, Not just now, I need to work out what the question is?
+Conversely, the question is never known clearly until the answer is found.
+This is a dilemma of problem-solving.

-Ultimately using good short cuts gets you to the best solution in the given time.
-But the design is finished when the assumptions have been stated the detail working out or discounted as a minor detail, reading and applying examples from data-sheets and all aspects fully.
+Ultimately, using good shortcuts gets you to the best solution in the given time.
+But the design is finished when the assumptions have been stated, the detailed working out or discounted as a minor detail, reading and applying examples from data-sheets and all aspects are fully covered.
 So keep notes such as;

 ------------------------------ Outdoor wireless environmental monitor example ---------------------------

-ToDo - Running notes on scrap paper or design page in your CAD drawing kept with the drawings in progress.
+ToDo list - Running notes on scrap paper or design page in your CAD drawing, kept with the drawings in progress.

 - Corrections, completion and more detail to follow.